-As part of our patient resources, Chapel Hill Pediatric and Adolescents has provided the health education and medical information on this page.
-The information on this pages covers some common children’s health concerns, including:
+As part of our patient resources, Chapel Hill Pediatrics and Adolescents have provided health education and medical information on this page.
+The information on these pages covers some common children’s health concerns, including:

 - Sun Protection & Safety Tips

 - Tick Safety & Tick Bite Treatment

 - Health & Safety Tips for Traveling with Children

 - MiraLAX Safety and Alternative Laxatives